-Driving lessons, tests, getting a licence – and that’s all before you factor in the car and the cost of insurance
+Driving lesson prices, driving test costs, getting a licence – and that’s all before you factor in the car and the cost of insurance

 Learning to drive isn’t cheap – our research has found that the average cost can run into the thousands.
 Scroll down to see how the cost of learning to drive breaks down so that you can be prepared.

 Provisional driving licence cost – £34

 Learner drivers can apply for the licence three months before their 17th birthday and can apply online or via the Post Office.

 How much are driving lessons – £1,128